The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 I mean, he clearly meant something different.

-Well, they have to clear contrast.
+Well, they have to do that.

-They have practice at apologizing for idiot democratic vice presidents.
+They have practice at apologizing for idiot Democratic vice presidents.

 I mean, Gore did the same thing.